 Forensic Consulting Electrical Engineer and Expert Witness

-Mr. Wilson provides professional engineering services such as claims investigations, litigation support, and expert opinions to law firms, insurance companies, management firms, and property owners.
-Mr. Wilson's assignments as a forensic consultant typically involve some combination of personal injury, property damage, or other loss, where electricity is believed to have been involved and litigation has begun or is likely.
+Mr. Wilson provides consulting and expert witness services for claims investigations and litigation support to law firms, insurance companies, management firms, and property owners.
+Mr. Wilson's retentions as a forensic consultant typically involve some combination of electric shock, personal injury, fire, explosion, property damage, or other loss, where electricity is believed to have been involved and civil litigation has begun or is likely.
 Mr. Wilson's CV, Professional Fees Schedule, and a rough budget estimate are available by request.

 Litigation Support Services